 How Does a Shower Work?

-We’re not planning to provide a boring rundown of the mechanics, no. We want to give easy explanations so you can be better prepared the next time you need to call a plumber.
+We’re not planning to provide a boring rundown of the mechanics, no. The only time we’ll mention technical terms like tub spout and diverter valve is right here, right now.
+That’s it.
+We want to give easy explanations so you can be better prepared the next time you need to call a plumber.

 Starting with the basics, typically you’ll find these components behind a shower wall:

-- Pressure balancing valve (Tempering valve) or Thermostatic mixing valve
+- Pressure balancing valve or thermostatic mixing valve

 - Cold water supply